jeannepetitdangeon/ELFAROLBAR/README.md

 ## Description

 The El Farol Bar problem is about the probability to go to a bar or not following the crowd.
 We suppose that the capacity of the bar is a hundred people and that the optimum crowd is 60 people.
 Using a reinforcement learning algorithm, we train an agent to use a good policy to have a maximum reward when going to the bar.
-We also add an extension,
+We also add an extension, considering there is an event every seven days, you get another reward, in addition to the first reward function.
+We will also analyze these results following the kind of reward we add for the event, to see how it affects the behaviour of the agent.

 ## Structure

-- In [main](https://github.com/janoudetp/Programmation2023/blob/main/Slides.Rmd), you will find our code.
+- In [Main](https://github.com/janoudetp/Programmation2023/blob/main/Slides.Rmd), you will find our code.
 - In [Paper](https://github.com/janoudetp/Programmation2023/blob/main/Programme.ipynb), you will find our student paper, describing our model and the extension we add as well as our results and self critics.

 ## Requirements